mikevader/dm-workshop/README.md

 ## Release notes ##
 We had the following releases:

+### Dungeon Master Workshop 0.17 ###
+* Add ordering for
+    * Traits in monster cards
+    * Actions in monster cards
+    * Properties in item cards
+* Add drag & drop support for changing the ordering
+* Add copyright disclaimers
+* Fixed issues with redirect from save or cancel
+* Fixed some styling issues

 ### Dungeon Master Workshop 0.16 ###
 * Migration to Rails 5
 * Aggregate all search fields